rust-lang/book/nostarch/chapter04.md

 ```

 The scope in which the variable `s` is valid is the same as any function
-parameter’s scope, but the value pointed to by the reference is not dropped when `s`
+parameter’s scope, but the value pointed to by the reference is not dropped
-stops being used because we don’t have ownership.
-When functions have
+when `s` stops being used because `s` doesn’t have ownership.
+When functions
-references as parameters instead of the actual values, we won’t need to return
+have references as parameters instead of the actual values, we won’t need to
-the values in order to give back ownership, because we never had ownership.
+return the values in order to give back ownership, because we never had
+ownership.

 We call the action of creating a reference *borrowing*.
 As in real life, if a
 person owns something, you can borrow it from them.
 When you’re done, you have
 to give it back.
-You don't own it.
+You don’t own it.

 So what happens if we try to modify something we’re borrowing?
 Try the code in
 Listing 4-6.
 Spoiler alert: it doesn’t work!